Laiye-Tech/serving/README.md

 You can also modify [WORKSPACE#L18](https://github.com/Laiye-Tech/serving/blob/master/WORKSPACE#L18) to use local_repository rule of bazel.

-1. Copy tensorflow into serving dir to enclosed by docker build context
+1. Copy tensorflow source code which has modified secret key into serving dir to enclosed by docker build context

 ```bash
 cp -r ../tensorflow ./tensorflow
 ```

-2. modity Dockerfiles and bazel files to using local repo
+2. modity Dockerfiles and bazel files below to using local repo

 - tensorflow_serving/tools/docker/Dockerfile.devel
 - tensorflow_serving/tools/docker/Dockerfile.devel-gpu